tmilev/freecalc/README.md

 https://github.com/tmilev/freecalc/issues

-## Getting the project on your machine.
+## Getting the project on your machine

 ## Projector slides
 These are intended for teaching in class with projector, with or without the aid of additional blackboard work.